Army Black Knights football: Traditions

 Army's mascots are the Army Mules.
-While dating back to 1899, they were officially adopted as mascots by USMA in 1936.
+While dating back to 1899, they were officially adopted as mascots by West Point in 1936.

 College Football Hall of Fame

-The following 4 individuals have been inducted into the College Football Hall of Fame as coaches.
+The following four individuals have been inducted into the College Football Hall of Fame as coaches.

 The following 24 individuals have been inducted into the College Football Hall of Fame as players.
 Daly and McEwan also served as Army's head coach.

 Other notable players

 President of the United States and General of the Army Dwight D. Eisenhower and General of the Army Omar Bradley were on the 1912 Army football team.
 Eisenhower was injured and his football career was over by 1913, when the two future generals were juniors.
 Bradley, a star of the Army baseball team for four years, was on the field in 1913 when Notre Dame upset Army in a historic college football game in which the forward pass was used for the first time.
 Bradley played end opposite the legendary Knute Rockne, the Notre Dame end who later coached the Irish to national championships before dying in a plane crash near Bazaar, Kansas, on Easter Friday in 1931.